 While there is a lot of awareness regarding teenage physical and mental health, there isn’t much about teenage self-care and its importance.

-Read this post to know why self-care is essential for teens and useful self-care tips
+Read this post to know why self-care is essential for teens and get some useful self-care tips.

 What Is Self-Care?

 Self-care is often confused with self-indulgence and can mean different things for different people.
-For some, it may mean taking an uninterrupted nap in the afternoon, while for others, it might mean taking a long shower, reading their favourite book all day long, or just enjoying a meal by themselves.
+For some, it may mean taking an uninterrupted nap in the afternoon, while for others, it might mean taking a long shower, reading their favorite book all day long, or just enjoying a meal by themselves (2).

 Although the essence of self-care is doing something that makes you feel refreshed, it doesn’t always involve doing things that are in your comfort zone.

-The things you do as part of self-care may not always be relaxing but may be aimed at reducing a stressful situation in the near future.
+The things you do as part of self-care may not always be relaxing but may be aimed at stress management for situations in the near future.
 For example, it can include doctor visits or completing your chores to avoid stressful situations later.
-This is particularly true for today’s teens, who fall under one of the most stressed, anxious, and depressed segments of society.
+This is particularly true for today’s teens, who fall under one of the most stressed, anxious, and depressed segments of society (3).

 Why Is Self-Care Important?

-One of the best ways for teens to cope with difficult situations is by practicing regular self-care.
-Self-care can help prevent burnout, safeguard their mental health, reduce self-doubt and frustrations, and increase their happiness.
-And what’s more, engaging in self-care is proven to reduce stroke, cancer, and heart disease.
+One of the best ways for teens to learn coping skills to deal with difficult situations is by practicing regular self-care.
+Self-care can help prevent burnout, safeguard their mental health and well-being, reduce self-doubt and frustrations, build resilience, and increase their happiness.
+And what’s more, engaging in self-care is proven to reduce stroke, cancer, and heart disease (5).

 15 Self-Care Tips For Teens